toolboc/psx-pi-smbshare/README.md

 ## How it works
 psx-pi-smbshare is a preconfigured Raspbian based image for Raspberry Pi 1, 2, 3 and [4](https://www.youtube.com/watch?v=8qaJcbSye-E).
 It runs a [Samba](https://en.wikipedia.org/wiki/Samba_(software)) share, a pi-compatible build of [ps3netsrv](https://github.com/dirkvdb/ps3netsrv--), and reconfigures the ethernet port to act as a router.
 This gives low-latency, direct access to the Samba service through an ethernet cable connection between a PS2/PS3 and Raspberry Pi.
 This configuration is achieved by running [setup.sh](/setup.sh).
 A pre-supplied [image](https://github.com/toolboc/psx-pi-smbshare/releases/) can be applied directly to a Micro-SD card using something like [etcher.io](https://etcher.io/).
 The image allows you to use the full available space on the SD card after the OS is first booted.

-An [Xlink Kai](http://www.teamxlink.co.uk/) client is also included and accessible on the device at http://smbshare:34522/.
+An [XLink Kai](http://www.teamxlink.co.uk/) client is also included and accessible on the device at http://smbshare:34522/.
 This allows for multi-player gaming over extended LAN.
 The service is possible to use on a variety of devices including PS2, PS3, PS4, Xbox, Xbox 360, Xbox One, Gamecube, Switch, Wii, Wii U (and PSP).
-Just connect an ethernet cable to your game console and access the Xlink Kai Service over Wi-Fi with a smart phone, tablet, or computer.
+Just connect an ethernet cable to your game console and access the XLink Kai Service over Wi-Fi with a smart phone, tablet, or computer.

 ![image](https://user-images.githubusercontent.com/2018336/102703167-08004c00-4231-11eb-931d-3046ccd117ac.png)